Auckland

 The course aims to see students build useful knowledge and skills that would support entry into the work force.
 This is a unit standards based course and is not designed for students who are wanting to attend university.

 This course will consist of a combination of internal and external standards.
-Students will be challenged to read a range of texts, both written and visual, and to develop their skills in writing for different purposes.
-Presentation and information literacy skills will be developed.
-A wide range of classic and modern literature will be studied.
+Students will be challenged to read a range of texts, both written and visual, and to develop their skills in writing in different genres and for different purposes.
+Information literacy skills will be developed through a research project.
+A range of classic and modern literature will be studied.
 The course will provide the opportunity to gain UE Literacy.

 L2EAP is a course for students who have or are learning English as an additional language, regardless of length of stay in New Zealand.
 It is a course within our EAP programme which focuses on the academic language and literacy skills required for success in New Zealand, and is an alternative programme to mainstream English.